Mary Cheh: Career as Councilmember

 Cheh was first elected to the Council of the District of Columbia in 2006, defeating her Republican opponent Theresa Conroy.
 Cheh replaced Kathy Patterson, who unsuccessfully ran for the seat of Chair of the Council.
 Cheh was reelected in 2010 by a substantial margin over Republican candidate David Hedgepeth.

 As Councilmember, Cheh has chaired several committees, currently serving as Chair of the Committee on Transportation and the Environment.
 Previously, she chaired the Committee on Public Services and Consumer Affairs and the Committee on Government Operations.

 Cheh served as Chair Pro Tempore from 2010 until 2012, when she became the temporary chair due to the resignation of Chairman Kwame Brown on June 6, 2012.
 She stepped down from that role when Phil Mendelson was elected chair on June 13, 2012.

 During her time on the Council, Cheh has introduced over 850 separate bills and resolutions.
 She has led five major Council investigations: CareFirst BlueCross BlueShield's failure to comply with its nonprofit mission, 2008 election electronic voting failures Mayoral personnel practices, the improper donation of District fire trucks to the Dominican Republic, and procurement practices at the Office of the Chief Technology Officer.

 Cheh has authored several comprehensive reform measures.
 The Healthy Schools Act of 2010 makes breakfast free to all DCPS and public charter school students; enhances the nutrition of school meals by including more whole grains, a variety of fresh fruits and vegetables, less fat, and less sodium; requires schools to serve locally-grown, unprocessed foods in school meals whenever possible; and increases the amount of physical activity and health education required of students.
 The Omnibus Election Reform Act of 2009 allows for pre-registration for voters who will be 18 at the time of the next election, provides for early voting, and permits individuals to vote on Election Day.
 Furthermore, the Clean and Affordable Energy Act of 2008 created the District of Columbia Sustainable Energy Utility, which administers sustainable energy programs in the District.

 Cheh introduced the Taxicab Service Improvement Amendment Act of 2012, which requires taxis in the District to use GPS, credit card readers and modern meters, and uniform dome lights and color schemes.
 Similarly, she co-sponsored introduced emergency measures to keep application-based services like Uber, Lyft, and Sidecar street legal.

+In 2022, Cheh authored legislation to require new buildings in the District to be constructed with "bird-friendly" materials, including glass, to reduce bird–window collisions.

 In February 2022, Cheh announced that she would not seek a fifth term as Councilmember.